-What’s coasteering all about?
+What is coasteering in the sea all about?

-Coasteering?
+What is coasteering?
 Well it’s a little bit like gorge scrambling and in turn a little bit like canyoning (known as canyoneering in the U.S.).
 With these activities you swim across pools, clamber up and around waterfalls and then periodically jump back in.
 Coasteering is pretty similar – it just happens along the coast, with a bit of swimming in the sea, traversing along rock faces, climbing up cliff edges and then jumping back in too!
 The latter being the adrenaline inducing bit.

 Out coasteering session was with ‘Adelong Outdoors‘, an outdoor experience company based near Torquay.
 Our setting the idyllic Anstey’s Cove and the base of the infamous Sanctuary Wall climbing site.
 This geopark providing the ideal combination of rocks, gullies and caves for our coasteering exploits.